Nodal degeneration of chiral algebras I: Global structure and gluing formula: Introduction

 For a vertex operator algebra $V$ and a curve $X$, Frenkel and Ben-Zvi~\cite{FBZ} constructed a family of D-modules $\cV_{g}$ over the universal curve $\cX_{g}$, using Gelfand-Kazhdan descent.
 This can be interpreted as a classifying map $X \to B\Aut_*\hat{\cO}$ for any family of smooth curves $X/S$, which agrees with our map $\pi^{X/S}_{1}$ from Example~\ref{ex:X-to-disk}, and our construction reduces to their construction in the case where a universal factorization algebra comes from a vertex operator algebra.

 Our definition of the space of $I$-pointed multidisks is borrowed from~\cite{Lur}, and provides a (one-dimensional) multi-point version of the stack of \'{e}tale germs defined in~\cite{Cliff}.

 In~\cite{DG}, the sheaf $\cV_g$ is extended to a sheaf $\overline{\cV}_g$ over the universal curve $\bcX_g \to \bcM_{g}$, using the isomorphism $\bcX_{g} \simeq \bcM_{g,1}$.
 This allows one to identify a node $p \in X \subset \bcX_g$ with a smooth point in the stable model for $(X,p)$, given by $1 \in (X \underset{\{p\} \sim \{0,\infty\}}{\cup} \PP^1) / \GG_m \subset \bcM_{g,1}$.
 Since the vertex algebra bundle can be defined over any smooth point, one gets the desired extension.
 Inspired by this construction, we define the extension of a universal factorization algebra using the moduli of semistable modifications at $p$, with a sequence of curves $\PP^1 \cup \dotsb \cup \PP^1$ of arbitrary length inserted at $p$, and with an arbitrary number of smooth points over it.
 This provides a multi-points extension for the above construction.
 However, we do not know whether the resulted spaces of conformal blocks agree with $H^0$ of our extension, beyond the rational case.
-In~\cite{DGK}, the above results are generalized using the mode transition associative algebra.
-The relation to the space $\fZ_{\cA}$ is discussed in~\cite{Naf}.
+In~\cite{DGK}, the above results are generalized using the mode transition associative algebra, which we identify with the zeroth homology of $\fZ_{\cA}$ in~\cite{Naf}.